AutoxingTech/axbot_restbook/docs/reference/hostnames.md

-# Host Name API
+# Hostname API

-This service is used to add/delete local DNS entries:
+This service is used to manage local DNS entries (add, delete, or update):

-## List Available Names
+## List Available Hostnames

 ```bash
 curl http://192.168.25.25:8090/hostnames/